Devised theatre

 Audience Award at the Fast Forward Festival (2025)

 The starting point of the project is a wartime photo of a dead couple, embraced, on the Vrbanja Bridge.
-The Muslim Admira Ismić and the Orthodox Boško Brkić tried to escape the besieged Sarajevo in 1993, but were shot mere metres before the border.
-Two Americans, the photographer Mark H. Milstein and the journalist Kurt Schork, named the couple “Romeo and Juliet of Sarajevo” and turned the tragic death of two young people into a sensationalist story, their bodies into an image of love, brought down by war.
+Muslim Admira Ismić and Orthodox Boško Brkić tried to escape the besieged Sarajevo in 1993, but were shot mere metres before the border.
+Two Americans, photographer Mark H. Milstein and journalist Kurt Schork, named the couple the “Romeo and Juliet of Sarajevo” and turned the tragic death of two young people into a sensationalist story, their bodies into an image of love, brought down by war.
 The photo thus raises a number of unanswerable questions about how the public responds to such images and whether some stories, some lives, are more important than others.
-Beyond the specific photograph, a broader issue of war photography arises: its purpose, goal, ethics, effectiveness, and ability to shock today.
-Caught between glorifying war violence and drawing attention to the horrors of war, the war photography thus finds itself in a similar position to the performance – it speaks of something that cannot be put into words.
+Beyond the specific photograph, a broader issue of war photography arises: its purpose, goal, ethics, effectiveness and ability to shock today.
+Caught between glorifying war violence and drawing attention to its horrors, war photography thus finds itself in a position similar to that of the performance – it speaks of something that cannot be put into words.